 Plus, I wanted to see if there was a difference in taste, so I could share the results with you all.

 How to make cranberry sauce without sugar

-Now, could I have made a made a sugar free cranberry sauce recipe with stevia?
+Now, could I have made a made a recipe for sugar free cranberry sauce with stevia?

 Sure!
 I like stevia a lot.
 But some people find that stevia has a bitter aftertaste, which is why I prefer Swerve and powdered monk fruit sweeteners when it comes to baking and cooking with a no calorie sweetener.